Power and Panel Cables and Connectors

 SATA Power Connectors

-Never plug an ATX power supply into AC power unless the P1 connector is connected either to a motherboard or to a test load.
+Never plug an ATX power supply into AC power unless the P1 connector is connected either to a motherboard, a test load, or a power supply tester.
 Plugging an ATX power supply into AC power while the P1 connector is not connected to a load will destroy the power supply.

 P4 Connector